Skip to content

 Leicester

-Richard III Visitor Centre was built directly in 2012 after the discovery of the remains of King Richard III.
+The Richard III Visitor Centre was built in 2012 after the remains of King Richard III were discovered.
 He ruled the country in the 15th century and is known for being the last British king killed in the battle of Bosworth in 1485, which ended the reign of the York family.

-The New Walk Museum and Art Gallery has been Leicester’s main museum for quite some time.
-The history of the museum dates back to 1849.
+The New Walk Museum and Art Gallery have been Leicester’s leading museums for quite some time.
+Its history dates back to 1849.

 It includes an impressive collection of exhibits on dinosaurs, ancient Egyptian artefacts, and German expressionist art.
-Richard Attenborough donated a massive trove of art to the museum, including an exquisite set of Picasso ceramics in 2007.
+In 2007, Richard Attenborough donated a massive trove of art to the museum, including an exquisite set of Picasso ceramics.

 National Space Centre